-- 95. Javed, aged 7, has clear symptoms of ADHD in both school and home settings, and is in frequent trouble at school due to calling out and running around the classroom.
-K - 96.
-Kit, a 14 year old boy who refuses to attend high school, uses his day to play X-box.
+95. Javed, aged 7, has clear symptoms of ADHD in both school and home settings and is in frequent trouble at school due to calling out and running around the classroom.
+96. Kit, a 14 year old boy who refuses to attend high school, uses his day to play X-box.
 You do not believe he has a significant anxiety disorder.
-G - 97.
-Manny, a 9 year old boy, is referred by school with low mood, tearfulness and sleep disruption and says his separated parents are arguing about custody.
-He is reluctant to stay at his father's house as on several occasions there have been loud all-weekend parties with many adults unknown to him intoxicated on the property and he has been too frightened to leave his room to ask for meals.
-He is too scared to tell his mother about this as his father accuses him of being a "Mummy's boy". - 98.
-Joe is a 17 year old youth admitted to an inpatient unit with marked mood elevation.
-F - 99.
-Betsy, a 15 year old girl, has marked irritability, normal appetite, and gets about five hours sleep per night due to chats and interactions with on-line overseas friends until 2am.
-G - 100.
-Stella, an 11 year old girl with a 14 year old sister, is referred by her parents as the cause of many arguments in the house and refusal to meet family expectations.
+97. Manny, a 9 year old boy, is referred by school with low mood, tearfulness and sleep disruption and says his separated parents are arguing about custody.
+He is relucted to stay at his father's house as an accordance there have is reluctant to stay at his father's house as on several occasions there have been loud all-weekend parties with many adults unknown to him intoxicated on the property and he has been too frightened to leave his room to ask for meals.
+He is too scared to tell his mother about this as his father accuses him of being a "Mummy's boy".
+98. Joe is a 17 year old youth admitted to an inpatient unit with marked mood elevation.
+99. Betsy, a 15 year old girl, has marked irritability, normal appetite, and gets an average of five hours sleep per night due to chats and interactions with on-line overseas friends until 2am.
+100. the cause of many arguments in the house and refusal to meet family expectations.
 Her parents complain that she is not obedient or likeable like her sister.
-Your finds no clear depressive or anxiety symptoms, but reveals a sad girl who feels unwanted.
-C
+Your assessment does not find clear depressive or anxiety symptoms,